XSPA: Crafting Imperceptible X-Shaped Sparse Adversarial Perturbations for Transferable Attacks on VLMs: Related Work

 \subsection{Sparse and Structured Attacks on Vision Models}

 Adversarial attacks on vision models provide the methodological basis for studying attacks on vision-language models.
-Early first-order, decision-boundary-based, transfer, and query-efficient black-box attacks established that deep networks remain vulnerable under diverse threat models \cite{goodfellow2015_explaining,madry2018_deep,moosavi2016_deepfool,xie2019_improving,andriushchenko2020_square}.
-Most relevant to our work are sparse and structured attacks: One Pixel Attack, SparseFool, and Sparse-PGD show that modifying only a few pixels can already induce failures \cite{su2019_one,modas2019_sparsefool,zhong2025_sparse}, while Adversarial Patch, cross-shaped patch attacks, and physically inspired attacks based on shadows, projected light, and natural illumination demonstrate that effective attacks need not rely on dense full-image noise or purely digital settings \cite{brown2018_adversarial,ran2023_cross,zhong2022_shadows,huang2022_spaa,hsiao2024_natural}.
-However, most existing methods still optimize support size, patch area, or physical realizability rather than testing highly constrained geometric priors under extremely low perturbation budgets; by contrast, we ask whether a fixed X-shaped sparse perturbation is already sufficient to induce cross-task semantic deviation in VLMs.
+Early work established that deep networks remain vulnerable under diverse threat models \cite{goodfellow2015_explaining,madry2018_deep,author2016_deepfool,author2019_improving,andriushchenko2020_square}.
+Most relevant to our work are sparse and structured attacks that modify only a few pixels or constrained regions \cite{su2019_one,modas2019_sparsefool,zhong2025_sparse}, and physically inspired attacks using patches, shadows, or natural illumination \cite{brown2018_adversarial,ran2023_cross,zhong2022_shadows,huang2022_spaa,hsiao2024_natural}.
+However, most existing methods still optimize support size, patch area, or physical realizability rather than testing highly constrained geometric priors; by contrast, we fix an X-shaped sparse structure and test whether it alone suffices to induce cross-task semantic deviation.